Battle Royale (film): Plot

 Mimura and two others successfully infiltrate the computer system, which Kitano manually resets.
 Kiriyama arrives and kills them, but Mimura uses his homemade bomb to blow up the base, injuring and blinding Kiriyama.
 When the trio arrives at the base, Kawada engages in a shootout with Kiriyama.
 Kiriyama's Uzi injures Kawada, while Kawada manages to detonate Kiriyama's collar.

 On the final day, the trio awakens on the shore.
 Kawada, aware of the collars' internal microphones, feigns killing Shuya and Noriko.
 Believing Kawada has won, Kitano brings him into the base, but realizes that Kawada hacked the system months beforehand and had disabled Shuya and Noriko's tracking devices.
 Shuya and Noriko enter the control room, and Kitano unveils a painting of the massacred class, depicting Noriko as the victor.
 He explains that he was unable to bear the hostility from his students, having been rejected by his own daughter, and that, because Noriko never disrespected him, he views her as a daughter.
 He asks her to kill him, but Shuya shoots him after he threatens them.
 After a final phone conversation with his daughter, Kitano succumbs to his wounds.
 The trio leaves the island on a boat, but Kawada dies from his injuries.
 Some time later, Noriko gives Shuya the knife that Kuninobu had used to injure Kitano.
 Shuya and Noriko are declared fugitives by the Japanese government, last seen on the run toward Shibuya Station.

-In an epilogue, Shuya dreams of Kuninobu, who tells him to move on with his life and that everything will be okay.
+In the extended, non-theatrical version, there is an additional epilogue.
+Shuya dreams of Kuninobu, who tells him to move on with his life and that everything will be okay.
 Noriko reflects on the time she met Kitano for ice cream after the knife attack.
 When she tells him she has Kuninobu's knife in her possession, Kitano responds, "In this moment, what should an adult say to a kid?"